Joint Background-Anomaly-Noise Decomposition for Robust Hyperspectral Anomaly Detection via Constrained Convex Optimization: Experiments

 \subsection{Experimental Setup}

-We used six HS anomaly detection datasets from~\cite{HSdata_2017}.
-Fig.~\ref{fig:HSI} shows the pseudocolor images and ground truths of these datasets.
+We used seven HS anomaly detection datasets from~\cite{HSdata_2017} and ~\cite{MTVLRR_2024}.
+Fig.~\ref{fig:datasets} shows the pseudocolor images and ground truths of these datasets.
 The details of each dataset are shown in Table~\ref{tab:data}.
+The pixel values in each HS image were normalized to the range $[0,1]$.

-We compare the proposed method with eight existing HS anomaly detection methods from classical to state-of-the-art ones.
-Specifically, we adopted the statistics-based methods: Global Reed-Xiaoli Detector (GRX)~\cite{GRX_1990}, Local Reed-Xiaoli Detector (LRX)~\cite{LRX_2013}, and Two-Step Generalized Likelihood Ratio Test (2S-GLRT)~\cite{2SGLRT_2022}; the representation-based method: Collaborative-Representation based Detector (CRD)~\cite{CRD_2015}; the decomposition-based methods: Robust Principal Component Analysis with Reed-Xiaoli Detector (RPCA-RX)~\cite{RPCA_2013}, Graph and Total Variation regularized Low-Rank Representation (GTVLRR)~\cite{GTVLRR_2020}, and Low-rank and Sparse Decomposition with Mixture of Gaussian (LSDM-MoG)~\cite{LSDMMog_2021}; and the deep learning-based method: Robust Graph AE (RGAE)~\cite{RGAE_2022}.
+We compared the proposed method with ten existing HS anomaly detection methods from classical to state-of-the-art ones.
+Specifically, we included the statistics-based methods: global Reed-Xiaoli detector (GRX)~\cite{GRX_1990} and two-step generalized likelihood ratio test (2S-GLRT)~\cite{2SGLRT_2022}; the deep learning-based methods: guided autoencoder detection (GAED)~\cite{GAED_2022} and robust graph autoencoder (RGAE)~\cite{RGAE_2022}; and the representation-based methods: abundance- and dictionary-based low-rank decomposition (ADLR)~\cite{ADLR_2018}, graph and total variation regularized low-rank representation (GTVLRR)~\cite{GTVLRR_2020}, low-rank and sparse decomposition with mixture of Gaussian (LSDM-MoG)~\cite{LSDMMog_2021}, principal component analysis-based tensor low-rank and sparse representation (PCA-TLRSR)~\cite{PCA-TLRSR_2023}, antinoise hierarchical mutual-incoherence-induced discriminative learning (AHMID)~\cite{AHMID_2023}, and merging total variation into low-rank representation (MTVLRR)~\cite{MTVLRR_2024}.

+Most existing HS anomaly detection methods are designed without explicit consideration of noise or are based on the assumption of Gaussian noise.
+However, in real-world scenarios, HS images can be contaminated not only with thermal noise and quantization noise (typically modeled as Gaussian noise), but also with sparse noise caused by sensor defects or data transmission errors, and stripe noise arising from line-scanning procedures or calibration issues~\cite{noise_2018}.

-To evaluate the detection performance of the existing and proposed methods in various scenarios, we consider the five noise contamination cases shown in Table~\ref{tab:noise_case} in our experiments.
-Briefly, Case 1 corresponds to a noise-free scenario, Case 2 assumes a given HS image contains only Gaussian noise, and the other cases handle different scenarios of mixed noise contamination.
+Therefore, to evaluate the detection performance of the existing and proposed methods in various scenarios, we designed five noise contamination cases, as shown in Table~\ref{tab:noise_case}.
+Case 1 serves as a baseline scenario without additional noise.
+In Cases 2 and 3, we added Gaussian noise and non-Gaussian noise, respectively, to evaluate their individual effects on detection performance.
+Finally, we introduced mixed-noise scenarios combining both noise types in Cases 4 and 5 to examine the performance of each method under more complex conditions.